Guest post by Tyler Silvera

 On the other hand, it’s okay to go casual for industries that don’t need business attire.
-A construction company or a trucking firm, for instance, are two such fields where showing up in a suit makes you look out of place.
+Construction or trucking, for instance, are two such fields where showing up in a suit makes you look out of place.
 This doesn’t mean that both industries are not professional.
-Rather, when it comes to work attire, the nature of the work places more emphasis on practicality than looking sleek.
+Rather, when it comes to work attire, the nature of the job places more emphasis on practicality than looking sleek.
 The exception for this is if you’re applying to an executive or other high-level position, particularly one where you will interact with formal business people at outside companies.

 How casual is too casual?

 Imagine you’re a recruiter facing dozens of applicants per day.
-Who makes a better impression — the guy in the KYSS t-shirt and worn sneakers, or the pleasant-looking gentleman in a clean collared shirt and polished shoes?
+Who makes a better impression?
+The guy in the KISS t-shirt and worn sneakers, or the pleasant-looking gentleman in a clean collared shirt and polished shoes?

 - Wear your best clothing – By best, we don’t necessarily mean your Sunday best.